grbarker/flash-cards/README.md

-# wouldUrather
+# flash-cards

-wouldUrather is a simple question answering game.
+flash-cards is a simple question answering game.
 Users can answer questions, see how they stack up compared to others, and create questions themselves.
+The mobile app has been tested on ios and andriod phones (no emulators).

 ## Getting Started

-As of now the project is only available to Udacity members and myself, but it will be up on github shortly.
-Once it is on github, the project can be cloned and ran locally.
+As of now the project is available on github.
+It can be cloned and ran locally.

 ### Prerequisites